devfile/registry-operator/CONTRIBUTING.md

 You can easily add this footer to your commits by adding `-s` when running `git commit`.
 When you think the code is ready for review, create a pull request and link the issue associated with it.

-Owners of the repository will watch out for and review new PRs.
+Owners of the repository will watch out for new PRs and provide reviews to them.

-By default for each change in the PR, GitHub Actions and OpenShift CI will run checks against your changes (linting, unit testing, and integration tests)
+For each change in the PR, GitHub Actions and OpenShift CI will by default run checks against your changes (linting, unit testing, and integration tests).

 If comments have been given in a review, they have to be addressed before merging.

-After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.
+After addressing review comments, don't forget to add a comment in the PR with the reviewer mentioned afterward, so they get notified by Github to provide a re-review.

 # Contact us

-If you have questions, please visit us on `#devfile` on the [Kubernetes Slack](https://slack.k8s.io).
+If you have any questions, please visit the `#devfile` channel under the [Kubernetes Slack](https://slack.k8s.io) workspace.